MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 > [!IMPORTANT]
 > This command will run under your Azure credentials, have your Azure login credentials ready.
+> The Azure Subscription used for the command must be able to create a virtual machine with "Standard_DS4_v2" SKU.
+See [Azure Subscription quota limit reached](resources-troubleshoot-guide.md#Azure-Subscription-quota-limit-reached) for more details.

 At this point you are ready to deploy an instance of MAKES to your Azure account.
 We will start by creating an Azure VM Image that MAKES can use to deploy MAKES hosts.
+Kesm.exe will create the VM Image by spinning up a virtual machine with "Standard_DS4_v2" SKU.
 This image contains the necessary environment resources and configuration for MAKES to run inside Azure Machine Scale Sets and can be reused to generate more instances of MAKES.

 1. Open a command prompt (Windows) or terminal window (Mac) and navigate to the folder that you extracted the **kesm.exe** file to.